nataliamoran/covid-monitor/README.md

 ## Data Storage
-Because the structure of available data is known in advance (e.g. each date has a case title ("active", "confirmed", "deaths", or "recovered"), country, number of cases, etc) To store the data we chose the relational database SQLite3.
+Because the structure of available data is known in advance (e.g. each date has a case title ("active", "confirmed", "deaths", or "recovered"), country, number of cases, etc), to store the data we chose the relational database SQLite3.

 The advantage of SQLite3 is its simplicity: it is easy to install and manage.
 During the development process whenever the database became corrupted, we simply deleted its current instance and created a new one.

 The disadvantage of SQLite3 is that this database does not support parallel access: only one thread can use SQLite3 at a given moment.
 Because some CSV files contain thousands and thousands of dates, introducing multithreading for processing a CSV file would speed up
-COVID-19 Monitor app performance if there was not the SQLite3 bottleneck.
+COVID-19 Monitor app performance, but in this case SQLite3 would become a bottleneck.

 ## REST API Design